38th Annual Stanford Invitational

 11---LOOK AT ME DURING YOUR FINAL REBUTALLS AND READ MY FACIAL EXPRESSIONS.

 Above all, please be respectful to your opponents and me.
-I take judging very seriously and will be annoyed if you decide not be.
+I take judging very seriously and will be annoyed if you decide to not be a decent human being.
 Kindness costs nothing.

 I debated high school debate in Virginia / Washington DC for Potomac Falls '03 to '07 and college for USF '07 to '11.
 I am currently the debate coach for Oakland Technical High School.